Electronic civil disobedience: History

 In the 1980s, this type of activism began.
 The Critical Art Ensemble created "electronic civil disobedience".

 Some commentators pinpointing the 1997 Acteal Massacre in Chiapas, Mexico, as a turning point.
 In reaction to the Acteal Massacre, the Electronic Disturbance Theatre (not associated with Autonomedia) released FloodNet.
 Electrohippies flooded the World Trade Organization site during the World Trade Organization Ministerial Conference of 1999 protest activity.

 Hacktivism

 The term electronic civil disobedience and hacktivism may be used synonymously.
 Some commentators maintain that ECD uses only legal means, as opposed to illegal actions used by hacktivists.
 In reality the distinction between ECD and hacktivism is not clear.

 Ricardo Dominguez of the Electronic Disturbance Theater has been incorrectly referred to by many as a founder of ECD and hacktivism.
-He is currently an Assistant Professor of Visual Arts at the University of California of San Diego and teaches classes on Electronic Civil Disobedience and Performance Art.
+He is currently an Assistant Professor of Visual Arts at the University of California, San Diego and teaches classes on Electronic Civil Disobedience and Performance Art.
 His recent project the Transborder Immigrant Tool is a hacktivist gesture which has received wide media attention and criticism from anti-immigration groups.